Zen-ctrl/Rutgers_Cyber_Range/README.md

 ## Capture The Flag

-There is a flag.txt file that is placed in the /var/www/html folder.
-You need to find a way to use the ‘Dirty COW’ exploit to gain access to this file and expose its content.
+There is a **```restricted.txt```** file that is placed in the /var/www/html folder.
+You need to find a way to use the **‘Dirty COW’** exploit to gain access to this file and expose its content.
 This is an exercise that should be performed from a user on the server that is not root or does not have root privileges.

 ### How to Exploit “DIRTY COW”